This information is part of the Colgate University catalog, 2024-25.

 The Award for Excellence in History — awarded to the student judged by the faculty to demonstrate outstanding merit, perseverance, and promise on the basis of work done in the department.

-The History Honors Award — awarded annually to a senior major in recognition of a distinguished thesis in history.
+The Alexander V. Wasson Prize for Excellence in History — awarded annually to a senior major in recognition of a distinguished thesis in history.

 The Douglas K. Reading Prize — awarded in memory of Douglas K. Reading, professor of history from 1938 to 1980.
 The Reading Prize is given annually to an outstanding junior or senior major, with preference to a student of modern European history, Russian history, or ancient or medieval history.